Rodolfo Castro Player Props: Pirates vs. Dodgers

 Rodolfo Castro At The Plate

-- Castro has seven doubles, six home runs and 19 walks while batting .234.
+- Castro is batting .236 with seven doubles, six home runs and 20 walks.

-- In 18.2% of his games this season, Castro has had at least one RBI.
-He's picked up more than one in 10.6% and driven in three or more of his team's runs in two contests.
+- Castro has picked up a hit in 46.3% of his 67 games this year, with multiple hits in 19.4% of them.

-- He has scored in 21.2% of his games this season, with more than one run scored in 7.6%.
+- In 17.9% of his games this season, Castro has driven in at least one run.
+In seven of those games (10.4%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.